annihalated/annihalated/README.md

 Hi, I'm Nihal :)

-- I’m a lawyer and researcher at the [Vidhi Centre for Legal Policy](https://vidhilegalpolicy.in "Vidhi Centre for Legal Policy"), where I work on organ transplant policy and healthcare regulation.
+- I’m a researcher at the [Vidhi Centre for Legal Policy](https://vidhilegalpolicy.in "Vidhi Centre for Legal Policy"), where I work on healthcare regulation and transplant policy.
 - I write a blog called [afternoon walk](https://nihalsahu.substack.com).
-- I occasionally publish essays on [nihalsahu.net](nihalsahu.net)
+- I occasionally publish essays at [nihalsahu.net](nihalsahu.net)

 Opinions expressed on this site are my own.